deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 He nodded happily then snuggled close, kissed her below her ear and whispered.
 “I’m always ready to learn more…”

 He was incorrigible, and *so* easy to read.
-And a quick study, too---she *loved* that spot.
+And a quick study, too___she *loved* that spot.
 But Marty was only human.
 “Not now, Romeo.
 I need some rest.
 And a hot shower.”

 He chuckled ruefully and gathered the trays.
 “Aww.
 Well, get showered.
 I’ll clean up and-”

 “And wait for me to finish!” she warned with a laugh, and vanished into the bathroom before he could summon a retort.

 Plans and fuckups and everything else aside, somehow she just *knew* that they were going to work.
----
+___
 **Date Point: May 11y5m2w AV**
 **HMS** ***Sharman*** **(HMNB Folctha), Cimbrean, The Far Reaches**